“There are no interfaces on which a capture can be done.”

 When Wireshark reports that it cannot find any “interfaces”, it means that it could not detect any networks.
 There are many possible reasons for this problem.

-Surprisingly, in Windows, you do not need to run Wireshark with administrator privileges in order to give the program access to network functions.
-This is because as far as the network procedures of your computer are concerned, Wireshark is only acting the way any other program that connects to the network would behave ‒ the Wireshark system only needs access to the network, which is available to all users, not just the administrator.
+Surprisingly, in Windows, you do not need to run Wireshark with administrator network privileges to give the program access to network functions.
+This is because as far as the network procedures of your computer are concerned, Wireshark is only acting the way any other program that connects to the network would behave ‒ the Wireshark system only needs access to the network, which is available to all regular users, not just the administrator.

 |dumpcap setuid root|